Barbara Britton: Magazines

 Over a 24-month span, Britton's picture appeared on more than 100 magazine covers, including those of Ladies Home Journal, Woman's Home Companion, and McCall's.
 In 1949, a newspaper article reported, "Today, Barbara Britton's picture has appeared on more national magazine covers than any other motion picture actress in the world."

 Personal life

 Reportedly, in 1944, Britton suffered from nervous exhaustion due to overwork and was advised to seek the help of physician and psychoanalyst Dr. Eugene J. Czukor.
-Britton and Czukor, who was 22 years her senior, were married on April 2, 1945.
+Britton and Czukor, who was 23 years her senior, were married on April 2, 1945.
 At one time, the couple had a home on Victoria Drive in Laguna Beach, California.
 They moved to Manhattan in 1957.
 For many years, Britton and her husband lived in a rambling, red-shingled farmhouse in Bethel, Connecticut.
 Sharing their love of antiques, they opened a shop in an early American barn in the antique-gallery enclave of Woodbury, Connecticut.
 They had two children, Ted and Christina.
 Their marriage lasted for 34 years until Britton's death.
 She died of pancreatic cancer at her Manhattan apartment on January 17, 1980, at the age of 59.

+Britton was a Republican, and she campaigned for Dwight D. Eisenhower in both 1952 and 1956.